 You will return in time to visit the windmill itself (if you intend to book a full tour of the windmill afterwards we recommend booking for 3pm or later).

-You will also have time to see our exhibition, sample our café and have a chance to buy Brixton Windmill flour, preserves made from local produce and our Windmill-themed merchandise.
+You will also have time to see our exhibition, sample our café and have a chance to buy Brixton Windmill flour, preserves made from local produce and our Windmill-themed products.

-The charge of £6, or £4 for concessions (children free), all supports the Windmill.
-There is no need to book – just turn up about 10 minutes before and pay cash on the day.
+The charge of £6, or £4 for concessions (children free), all supports Brixton Windmill.
+Due to government guidelines on Covid-19, you will need to book and pay in advance online – booking opens one month in advance.